 Even more, the skin-like material is a super safe silicone, most moms say that they don’t leak, and they are easy to clean with just your hands.
 What?!
 I’m always kind of grossed out by bottle brushes because they just don’t seem completely sanitary, so this is a big plus.

-Dr Browns bottles are extremely well known for being great anti-colic bottles therefore they are highly recommended for babies with excess gas or reflux.
+Dr Browns bottles are extremely well known for being the best baby bottles for gas and colic, therefore they are highly recommended for babies with reflux.
 Many moms with reflux babies swear by these bottles and say that they have prevented their babies from spitting up excessively and have helped them gain weight.

 Dr. Browns now makes Natural Flow bottles that are meant for breastfed babies.
 They are BPA free, however because of the complex anti-colic system they contain many different parts and can be difficult to wash.

 The Munchkin Latch is definitely one of the more inexpensive options on the market.
-The nipple is designed to stretch and flex and as baby grows, you can simply buy the sippy cup top to use with this bottle.
+The nipple is designed to stretch and flex and as baby grows so it’s one of the best baby bottles for newborns because it grows with them.
+Once they are bigger, you can simply buy the sippy cup top to use with this bottle.
 A big plus if you’re conscious of minimizing waste.

 This is also different from other bottles because you can buy an adapter than can hook up to your pump and pump directly into the bottles, perfect for busy working moms.